AB 1609: Customer service chatbots.

 Existing law prohibits a person from using a bot, as defined, to mislead another person about the bots artificial identity to incentivize the purchase or sale of goods or services, among other things.
 Existing law requires an operator of a companion chatbot, as defined, to provide a disclosure regarding the companion chatbots artificial identity if a reasonable person interacting with the companion chatbot would be misled to believe that the person is interacting with a human.

-This bill would prohibit an operator of a customer service chatbot available to a person in this state a large private business, as defined, from representing that a customer service chatbot is a human.
-The bill would also require the operator large private business to provide certain disclosures if a reasonable person interacting with the chatbot would be misled to believe they are interacting with a human.
+This bill would prohibit a large private business, as defined, from representing that a customer service chatbot is a human.
+The bill would also require the large private business to provide certain disclosures if a reasonable person interacting with the chatbot would be misled to believe they are interacting with a human.

-The bill would require an operator to establish and maintain a process for complaints regarding the customers inability to obtain assistance from a customer service agent.
-The bill would authorize the Attorney General or a district attorney a public prosecutor to enforce these provisions, and would make an entity a large private business that engages in a pattern or practice of violating violates these provisions liable for a penalty of up to $10,000.
-The bill would authorize the Attorney General to adopt regulations for these purposes, as specified.
-The bill would waive its requirements during a state of emergency or extraordinary circumstances, as specified due to unforeseen circumstances beyond the reasonable control of a large private business, and would exempt a large private business that provides services subject to, and is in compliance with, a specified public utilities law.
+The bill would authorize a public prosecutor to enforce these provisions, and would make a large private business that violates these provisions liable for a penalty of up to $5,000 for an initial violation, and $10,000 for each subsequent violation.
+The bill would waive its requirements due to unforeseen circumstances beyond the reasonable control of a large private business, and would exempt a large private business that provides services subject to, and is in compliance with, a specified public utilities law.
+The bill would further exempt exclusive business lines and communications by a nonprofit general acute care hospital, as specified. specified, and a consumer reporting agency, as prescribed.
 The bill would define terms for these purposes.

 Discussed in Hearing